-The Financial Reporting Officer referred to in article 154-bis of Legislative Decree no. 58 of 24 February 1998, as subsequently amended and supplemented (the "FRO"), may also be invited to Committee meetings, along with any other person whose presence is deemed to be conducive to the best possible performance of the Committee functions with regard to all or some of the items on the agenda.
-At the date of this Report, the Head of Internal Audit is Pierangelo Verna who, as of 21 April 2020, will be replaced by Stefano Ferro.
+The Financial Reporting Officer referred to in article 154-bis of Legislative Decree no. 58 of 24 February 1998, as amended (the "Financial Reporting Officer") and any other person whose presence is considered to assist in the best performance of the Committee's functions with respect to all or some of the items on the agenda.